Virginia Foxx is a strong voice for North Carolina values and is a champion of conservative ideas.

 The nonpartisan National Journal has ranked her as the most conservative Member of North Carolina’s Congressional Delegation and American Conservative Union called her one of the “best and brightest” Members of Congress.

-When she first arrived in Congress, Virginia got to work solving problems by being the first member of her congressional freshman class to introduce and pass a major bill.
-Her bill, which helps our men and women in uniform, was signed by President Bush on Memorial Day 2006.
-Since then she’s pushed through legislation to reduce the cost of operating the federal government and even to rein in the federal government’s massive bank bailout.
+When she first arrived in Congress, Virginia got to work solving problems by being the first member of her congressional freshman class to author major legislation that was signed into law.
+Her bill, which helps our military servicemembers, was signed by President Bush on Memorial Day 2006.
+Since then, she’s pushed through legislation to reduce the cost of operating the federal government and rein in the federal government’s massive bank bailout.

 Virginia grew up in rural Avery County, just miles away from where she and her husband reside today.
 She was the first member of her family to ever graduate from high school or college.
 She went on to graduate from the University of North Carolina at Chapel Hill, where she received a bachelor’s degree in English and a master’s degree in college teaching.
 She then received her Doctorate in Education from the University of North Carolina at Greensboro.

-Virginia and her husband, Tom, have been married for nearly 50 years.
+Virginia and her husband have been married for nearly 50 years.
 The Foxxes enjoy gardening, attending church and spending quality time with their two grandchildren.